 Now you are booting your Pi from your hard drive.
-If you are running new PI models which has 4 or 8 GB of RAM on them.
-You may need to expand system swap.
-Raspberry Pi is already using swap partition but in very little amount.
-Use swapon command to see how much of space is configured as swap.
+If you are running new PI models which have 4 or 8 GB of RAM on them.
+You may need to expand the system swap.
+Raspberry Pi is already using swap partitions but in a very small amount.
+Use swapon command to see how much space is configured as a swap.
 It’s just 100 MB.

 $ swap -s